 However, many students do not have a definite call to Christian work, yet desire a thorough knowledge of the Word of God.
-This School aims to so emphasize the great fundamentals of faith and the deeper life through the indwelling of the Holy Spirit that the teaching shall be literally translated into the lives of the students.
+This School aims to so emphasize the great fundamentals of faith and the deeper life through the indwelling of the Holy Spirit that the teaching shall be be translated literally into the lives of the students.